-Whether it’s calling your hairdresser or the popular restaurant up the road, you’re probably going to need to make an appointment in Japanese at least a few times while living in Japan.
+Whether it’s calling your hairdresser or a dental office for your yearly dental checkup, you’re going to need to make an appointment in Japanese at least a few times while living in Japan.

-Talking on the phone in a foreign language can be really stressful, especially if you don’t feel confident with the language.
-We’re here to help you with some need-to-know Japanese words and phrases for when you need to make an appointment in Japanese.
+Talking on the phone in a foreign language can be stressful, especially if you don’t feel confident speaking the language yet.
+Unfortunately, while apps and websites sometimes offer online appointments, a large portion of clinics, salons, and even restaurants still only accept them over the phone.
+But don’t worry, we are here to help with some need-to-know words and phrases for when you need to make an appointment in Japanese.

-When you call to make a reservation, the phrase to say after the initial greeting is:
+When you call to make an appointment in Japanese, the phrase to say after the initial greeting is:

 Yoyaku o onegai shitain desu ga.